Sleep difficulties can often be eased with simple, calming routines.

 Lower the room temperature

-A slightly cooler bedroom helps the body settle into sleep more easily, creating a calm environment for rest.
+A slightly cooler bedroom helps the body transition into sleep more efficiently.

 Create a ritual